Precrastination: CLEAR hypothesis

-The working memory off-loading perspective was expanded on by the cognitive-load-reduction (CLEAR) hypothesis created by Rachel VonderHaar and coauthors in 2019.
-This hypothesis is aimed at explaining how the completion of tasks is ordered mentally.
-According to the CLEAR hypothesis there is a strong drive to reduce the cognitive load, therefore tasks that are most efficient in doing so will be prioritized.
-This hypothesis takes a broader view at the cognitive load of a task and suggests that people will do what they can to free up cognitive resources.
+The working memory off-loading perspective was expanded on by the cognitive-load reduction (CLEAR) hypothesis created by Rachel VonderHaar and coauthors in 2019.
+The hypothesis is aimed at explaining how the completion of tasks is ordered mentally.
+According to the CLEAR hypothesis, there is a strong drive to reduce cognitive load; therefore, tasks that are most efficient in doing so will be prioritized.
+This hypothesis takes a broader view of the cognitive load of a task and suggests that people will do what they can to free up cognitive resources.
 The study by VonderHaar et al. in 2019 specifically showed that when given the choice in what order to perform two different tasks, one being a physical task and the other being a cognitive task, participants were more likely to choose to undertake the cognitive task before the physical one.
 The CLEAR hypothesis includes off-loading working memory as well as freeing up other cognitive resources such as attention.
 This is illustrated by a study conducted by Raghunath et al. about precrastination and attention.
-The set up was similar to that of the bucket experiment, but then with half-full or full cups of water.
-This cup experiment showed that precrastination is dependent on the cognitive demands of the tasks.
+The setup was similar to that of the bucket experiment, but then with half-full or full cups of water.
+The cup experiment showed that precrastination is dependent on the cognitive demands of the tasks.
 When the full cup of water was placed earlier and the half-cup later on, precrastination decreased as the full cup required more attention.
 This showed that when an earlier task requires more attention than a later one, the prevalence of precrastination decreases.
-The same was not seen when the weight of the buckets were adjusted.
-While precrastinating would increase the physical effort even more, participants still choose to do so.
-People who always precrastinated in the cup experiment even when the cognitive load was higher, mentioned that they did so out of habit.
+The same was not seen when the weight of the buckets was adjusted.
+While precrastinating would increase physical effort even more, participants still choose to do so.
+People who always precrastinated in the cup experiment even when the cognitive load was higher mentioned that they did so out of habit.